 Here is a partial list of great movies that I have found to be much better than most.
 All have inspired me in one way or another.
 I noticed there are some common themes to the movie recommendations.
 Many have strong female roles, sci-fi themes, involve strong emotions, funny, and intelligent.
 Some are quite old but still manage to be relevant to our modern world.
 Updated November 2019

-Mask (1985) Based on a true story about a boy (Eric Stoltz) with a face deformity and his no-nonsense mother (Cher).
+Mask (1985) Based on a true story about a boy (Eric Stoltz) with a facial deformity and his no-nonsense mother (Cher).
 A powerful portrait of love, contrasts, belief, and determination.